awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 Component
 Image

-## Create a Distribution Configuration<a name="image-builder-cli-create-distribution-configuration"></a>
+## Create a distribution configuration<a name="image-builder-cli-create-distribution-configuration"></a>

 A distribution configuration allows you to specify the name and description of your output AMI, authorize other AWS accounts to launch the AMI, and replicate the AMI to other AWS Regions\.
 It also allows you to export the AMI to Amazon S3\.
+To make an AMI public, set the launch permission authorized accounts to `all`\.
+See the examples for making an AMI public at [EC2 ModifyImageAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyImageAttribute.html)\.

 The contents of the `create-distribution-configuration.json` are as follows\.